Giving Developers Access

 API Clients

-• Best practice: We recommend creating a new API User for each API Client so the Audit Log can track which integration makes changes.
+- Best practice: We recommend you create a new API User for each API Client so the Audit Log can track which integration makes changes.

-3. Make sure this user has a Security Role with Administrator rights.
+- Make sure this user has a security role with Administrator rights.

-• Your list of API Clients will look like this:
+- Your list of API Clients will look similar to this:

 OAuth Credentials

-• Developers will need a user login to access the Swagger Interface since the tool requires authentication.
-This boosts productivity because queries to the REST API can be prototyped and tested here without coding.
-In order to query system lookup tables, a developer should have the Setup Admin field set to Yes in the User record.
+- Developers need a user login to access the Swagger Interface since the tool requires authentication.
+This boosts productivity because you can prototype and test queries to the REST API here without coding.
+To query system lookup tables, a developer should have the Setup Admin field set to Yes in the User record.

 Page Permissions

-• The user should be granted permissions for the pages that support the application being developed.
+- Grant the user permissions for the pages that support the application being developed.
 It's often necessary to have access to related pages within the application.
 Make sure to remove permissions for sensitive records that are not necessary to the application.

-• Give the user a security role with API Procedure permissions since these are used by the API.
+- Give the user a security role with API Procedure permissions since the API uses these.